emagiz/emdocs/referenceguide/mail-inbound-channel-adapter.md

 <code>0 0/30 8-10 * * *</code> = 8:00, 8:30, 9:00, 9:30 and 10 o'clock every day
 <code>0 0 9-17 * * MON-FRI</code> = on the hour nine-to-five weekdays
 <code>0 0 0 25 12 ?</code> = every Christmas Day at midnight

-#### Max messages per poll
-Specifies the <i>maximum number of messages</i> to receive within a given poll operation.

-The poller will continue trying to receive without waiting until either no message is available or this maximum is reached.

-For example, if a poller has a 10 second interval trigger and a <i>maxMessagesPerPoll</i> setting of 25, and it is polling a channel that has 100 messages in its queue, all 100 messages can be retrieved within 40 seconds.
-It grabs 25, waits 10 seconds, grabs the next 25, and so on.

-Default is 1.

-#### Receive timeout
-Specifies the <i>amount of time</i> the poller should wait if no messages are available when receiving.

-#### Send timeout
-Specifies the timeout for sending out messages.

-#### Task executor
-Task executor to execute the scheduled tasks.

-Default when empty: TaskScheduler with name 'taskScheduler', created if not exists.

-#### Error channel
-The channel that error messages will be sent to if a failure occurs in this poller's invocation.
-To completely suppress exceptions, provide a reference to the <i>nullChannel</i> here.

-#### Id
-Name that uniquely identifies this flow component.

-<i>Required</i>

-#### Channel
-Channel where the generated messages should be sent to.

-You can select the <code>nullChannel</code> here to silently drop the messages.

-<i>Required</i>